Site icon Regpack

 “If you’ve got no gas, the Ferrari is nothing but an ornament sitting in the garage.”

-In financial statements, a cash flow statement like the one below reports the company’s sources of cash and how it was used over the time period.
+In financial statements, a cash flow statement like the one below reports the company’s sources of cash and how it was used over the period.

 Source: Investopedia